Racine Art Museum Showcases Peeps In New Exhibit

 Everything from Bernie Sanders and his mittens to Harry Potter and Baby Yoda, to life in COVID from Zoom calls and PPE.

 “Everything in here it’s bright it’s colorful it’s springtime.
-It’s a nice treat after a nice gray winter,” said Jessica Zalewski of the Racine Art Museum.READ MORE: 1 Dead, 7 Injured After Shooting In Wrightwood
+It’s a nice treat after a nice gray winter,” said Jessica Zalewski of the Racine Art Museum.READ MORE: 'The Killing Needs To Stop' A Mother's Plea After A Chicago Mass Shooting Left One Person Dead And Several Injured

 Only 15 people are allowed in the exhibit at a time.
 The exhibit runs until April 10.